 Disclosure: I am an Honest History Magazine affiliate.
 However, we purchased the magazines and subscription independently and only became an affiliate after we realized how useful they were for a homeschool history curriculum addition.

-Our HONEST Honest History Magazine Review for Homeschooling
+Our HONEST Honest History Magazine Reviews for Homeschooling

 I was definitely impressed when we received our magazines (we signed up for a subscription and also bought some back issues on history topics that interested my daughter).
 I expected a glossy magazine, flimsy pages, and a few short stories and activities.